ipfs/specs/ARCHITECTURE.md

 IPNS is based on [SFS](http://en.wikipedia.org/wiki/Self-certifying_File_System).
 It is a PKI namespace -- a name is simply the hash of a public key.
 Whoever controls the private key controls the name.
 Records are signed by the private key and distributed anywhere (in IPFS, via the routing system).
 This is an egalitarian way to assign mutable names in the internet at large, without any centralization whatsoever, or certificate authorities.

-See more in the namin spec (TODO).
+See more in the naming spec (TODO).

 # 4. Applications and Datastructures -- on top of IPFS